darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 **Note**: Modules placed before sigmoid in the pipeline operate in [scene-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#scene-referred-workflow) space.
 Modules after sigmoid work in [display-referred](../../../darkroom/pixelpipe/the-pixelpipe-and-module-order.md/#display-referred-workflow) space.

 ---

+You can have this module auto-enabled in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (sigmoid)' (this is the default setting for new installations).

 # usage